5 Ways To Add Value To Your Home

 Instead of extending your home floor space to make room for your kitchen, it’s a great idea to knock a wall down and embrace the open kitchen concept.
-However, you will need to consult a professional, as the wall could be load-bearing.
+However, you will need to consult a professional (for example, these builders in Essex) as the wall could be load-bearing.

 There are many benefits to an open kitchen, such as:

 - Seeing what’s going on in the living room (great for watching the kids!)

 - Allows natural lighting to enter